98aj/Git-Assignment-task3/README.md

-Comment to complete this task are as follows.
+Commmand to complete this task are as follows.

 task 3: